CatbearmanCodes/appsec-test/challenge_4:automated-certificate-expiration-checker/README.md

 <h1>Challenge 4: Automated Certificate Expiration Checker</h1>

-Challenge 4: Dockerized Certificate Expiration Checker The goal of this challenge is to build a tool in docker that can be used to automate identification of expired and soon-to-be expired HTTPS certificates associated with Beyond, Inc.
+Challenge 4: Dockerized Certificate Expiration Checker The goal of this challenge is to build a tool in docker that can be used to automate identification of expired and soon-to-be expired HTTPS certificates within the digital properties associated with Beyond, Inc.
 This challenge has a few components.

 1.)
 Identify which public subnets belong to Beyond, Inc.